What is Ashwagandha?

-One of the main reasons for Ashwagandha's high effectiveness in healing the brain are its powerful antioxidants that destroy free radicals that are responsible for the aging process.
-A study published in the scientific journal "Phytotherapy Research" explains these advantages:
+One of the main reasons for Ashwagandha's high effectiveness in healing the brain are its powerful antioxidants that destroy free radicals that are responsible for the ageing process.
+A study published in the scientific journal 'Phytotherapy Research' explains these advantages:

 National Brain Research Center scientists found that Alzheimer's mice could not keep what they had learned, but significant improvement was seen after 20 days of Ashwagandha supplementation.
 The results of this study showed a decrease in amyloid plaques (which cause brain degeneration).

 Studies have shown that by increasing brain function and reducing physical pain, Ashwagandha can increase endurance during physical activity.
 Thanks to the positive, calming and at the same time energy-promoting effects on the brain and the ability to reduce stress hormones, studies have shown improved concentration, motivation and endurance when administering Ashwagandha.

 A special study showed that laboratory rats that received Ashwagandha could swim twice as long as the same species of rat that had not received a supplement.
 Scientists believe that similar effects can also be seen in humans due to the extract's ability to balance adrenal hormones that play a role in physical activity.